DigiNode-Tools/diginode-tools/docs/rpi_setup_step2_get_imager_win.md

 # DigiNode Setup on a Raspberry Pi - Step-by-Step Instructions

-Note: If you have not already connected the SSD you are using with your Raspbeery Pi to your Windows PC, then go [here](/docs/rpi_setup_step1_connect_ssd.md) to complete STEP 1.
+IMPORTANT: If you have not already connected the SSD you are using with your Raspberry Pi to your Windows PC, then please click [here](/docs/rpi_setup_step1_connect_ssd.md) and complete STEP 1.

 ## STEP 2 - Download and install the 'Raspberry Pi Imager' software on Windows

-'Raspberry Pi Imager' will be used to write the operating system on to the SSD you are going to be using with your Rasperry Pi.
+The 'Raspberry Pi Imager' software will be used to write the Raspberry Pi operating system on to the SSD.

-(These are instructions are for Windows.
+(Note: The instructions on this page are for Windows.
 If you on macOS, click [here](/docs/rpi_setup_step2_get_imager_mac.md).)

 ### Step 2.1 - Download 'Raspberry Pi Imager'